Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Abstract

 \section{Abstract}

-Machine unlearning in large language models (LLMs) is essential for privacy and safety; however, existing approaches remain unstable and unreliable.
-A widely used strategy, the gradient difference method, applies gradient descent on retained data while performing gradient ascent on forget data, the data whose influence should be removed.
-However, when combined with cross-entropy loss, this procedure causes unbounded growth of weights and gradients, leading to training instability and degrading both forgetting and retention.
-We provide a theoretical framework that explains this failure, explicitly showing how ascent on the forget set destabilizes optimization in the feedforward MLP layers of LLMs.
-Guided by this insight, we propose \textit{Bounded Parameter-Efficient Unlearning}, a parameter-efficient approach that stabilizes LoRA-based fine-tuning by applying bounded functions to MLP adapters.
-This simple modification controls the weight dynamics during ascent, enabling the gradient difference method to converge reliably.
-Across the TOFU, TDEC, and MUSE benchmarks, and across architectures and scales from 125M to 8B parameters, our method achieves substantial improvements in forgetting while preserving retention, establishing a novel theoretically grounded and practically scalable framework for unlearning in LLMs\footnote{Code will be open-sourced upon acceptance.}.
+Machine unlearning in foundation models (e.g., language and vision transformers) is essential for privacy and safety; however, existing approaches are unstable and unreliable.
+A widely used strategy, the gradient difference method, applies gradient descent to retained data while performing gradient ascent on forgotten data.
+When combined with cross-entropy, this procedure can trigger the unbounded growth of weights and gradients, degrading both forgetting and retention.
+We provide a theoretical framework that explains this failure by showing how ascent destabilizes optimization in transformer feedforward MLP layers.
+Guided by this insight, we propose \textit{Bounded Parameter-Efficient Unlearning}, which stabilizes LoRA-based fine-tuning by applying bounded functions to MLP adapters.
+This controls the weight dynamics during ascent and enables reliable convergence.
+We validate the approach on Vision Transformer class deletion on CIFAR-100, where GD+Sine is the only evaluated method to achieve both high forget quality and model utility across ViT-B/16, ViT-L/14, and DeiT-S architectures, and demonstrate generality on language-model benchmarks (TOFU, TDEC, MUSE) across architectures from 22M to 8B parameters, achieving improved forgetting while preserving utility.\footnote{Code will be open-sourced upon acceptance.} \keywords{Machine Unlearning \and Safety and Privacy \and Data Governance}